Dyson planning hair brush that can dry your locks

-First it revolutionised the vacuum, then the hair dryer, now Dyson has the modest hair brush in its sights.
+First it revolutionised the vacuum, then the hair dryer, now Dyson has the humble hair brush in its sights.

-The patent Dyson has filed for shows a product that looks the perfect mix between a hair dryer and a hair brush by using high velocity air to dry and shape hair.
+A patent filed by Dyson details a product that looks the perfect mix between a hair dryer and a hair brush, and uses high velocity air to dry and shape hair.

 Documents sent to the UK Intellectual Property Office explain that air delivered at “high velocity has a drying effect” by taking fluid and allowing it to drain away along the walls of the “baton” shaped contraption.